- UCAS Code: G600

 Semester 2: You'll further your knowledge of the design parameters of a typical computer system and the impact these have on the functionality, and implementation, of the hardware and software components.

-Topics in Computing 1
+Topics in Computing 1 (20 credits)

-The aim of the class is to raise awareness of the real world problems encountered by industry that can be solved through management science methodology.
+This module will help raise awareness of the real world problems encountered by industry that can be solved through management science methodology.

 - develop an understanding of the tools and techniques used by business analysts